Cytraen/rustgie/README.md

 A Bungie.net API client.

-All requests that don't require authorization *should* work.
+All requests *should* work.
+Requests that are part of the OAuth flow are not yet implemented.

 ## Example